 Here are the five most important deer calls you can bring with you to the tree stand this November and the best situation to use them.
 For more information on the subject, also check out our deer calling guide!

 Quality matters when it comes to game calls.
 If they’re not tuned properly or constructed well, you may end up just sounding like a dying goose instead of a buck.
-Knight & Hale deer calls are some of the best, most natural-sounding calls available and consistently win championship calling contests.
+The Bone Collector deer calls are some of the best, most natural-sounding calls available.
 Here are the ones you need to stuff in your backpack.